tyjoto/plasma/README.md

 Run the following in *location-of-repo*/plasma/PlasmaApp

 <dt><code>$>gmake packages</code></dt>
-<dd>build all of the required libraries.
+<dd>builds all of the required libraries.

 If trilinos is not installed, it will be.

-In *location-of-repo*/plasma/PlasmaApp/pkgs/trilinos/trilinos-build
+In *location-of-repo*/plasma/PlasmaApp/pkgs/trilinos/trilinos-build,

 Run <dt><code>$>gmake install</code></dt>

 To make tests, run in *location-of-repo*/plasma/PlasmaApp